 - If your county uses preprinted paper ballots, you must count and verify the number of ballots you have received on the proper forms. - Ensure that you secure all paper ballots throughout the day.
-Do not leave a stack of ballots unattended at any time during the day or allow voters access to the paper ballots unless voting a ballot. - If you have a Ballot Print on Demand device in your precinct, make sure you allow only authorized Election Officers to use it and make sure to account for all ballots that are printed at the polling location.
+Do not leave a stack of ballots unattended at any time during the day or allow voters access to the paper ballots unless voting a ballot. - If you have a Ballot Print on Demand device in your precinct, make sure you allow only authorized Election Officers to use it and account for all ballots that are printed at the polling location.
+Make sure that you know how to properly use these Print on Demand devices to give the voters their correct ballots.
+Also, know how to periodically check that the number of ballots you have printed match the check-ins from the E-Poll Book as well as the ballots cast on the machines.
+(Ask at your training how to perform this check.)